 Debbie

-Debbie rockin the dock
+rockin the dock

 Rocking the dock around five years old, Taku Lodge

-construction Debbie
+construction

 Constructing the bear proof box, Snettisham Homestead

-After I started my sophomore year of high school, my parents sold the lodge and built a cabin on their new property at Bullard's Landing three miles south of the lodge.
-I spent much of the following summer there, but less so thereafter.
-After graduating from Juneau-Douglas High School, I was lucky enough to be accepted into the Oberlin Conservatory of Music.
+After I started my sophomore year of high school, my parents sold the lodge and built a cabin on their property at Bullard's Landing three miles south of the lodge.
+I spent much of the following summer there, but less thereafter.
+After graduating from Juneau-Douglas High School, I was lucky enough to attend the Oberlin Conservatory of Music.
 I moved to Oberlin, Ohio, where I spent three semesters immersed in classical music, but generally miserable.
 I finally realized that living in a city, or living outside of Alaska at all, was not worth anything, even playing the trumpet for a living, so I moved back to Juneau.
 After working at a plant nursery in the summer and in respite care during the winter for a few years, I returned to school at the University of Alaska Southeast where I discovered that I needn't have left Juneau for brilliant, stimulating professors and life changing classes.
-I graduated with a liberal arts degree in social science (emphasis in anthrolopogy).
+I graduated with a liberal arts degree in social science (emphasis in anthrolopogy) in 2001.

 New Year's Letter 2003